2023 Most Popular Communication Sciences Bachelor's Degree Schools in the New England Region

 After completing their Bachelor's Degree, communication sciences graduates from URI carry an average student debt load of $21,709.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $459.

-Out of the 16 schools in the New England Region that were part of this year’s ranking, Southern Connecticut State University landed the # 4 spot on the list.
-Located in the midsize city of New Haven, SCSU is a public college with a medium-sized student population.
+A rank of #4 on this year’s list means Southern Connecticut State University is a great place for communication sciences students working on their bachelor’s degree.
+Located in the midsize city of New Haven, SCSU is a public college with a moderately-sized student population.

 About 93% of the students majoring in communication sciences at the school are women while 7% are male.